 - literature study;

 - debate sessions/group discussions related to the content of the course;

-- compose an essay (lar/lup/mue students) and a review (lup/mue students) or design critique (lar students).
+- compose an essay (lar/lup/mue students) and a book review (lup/mue students) or position statement (lar students).

 The examination of the course will be based on:

-- all students: essay on a specific case, design/planning process or theme based on two interviews with actors in practice and the group's personal perspective (group work 45%) and presentation of results (group work 10%);
+- all students: essay on a specific case, design/planning process or theme based on interviews with actors in practice and the group's personal perspective (group work 50%) ;

-- LUP and MUE students: review of a book on spatial planning practice (individual work 45%);
+- students with specialisation Spatial Planning (MLP/MUE): review of a book on spatial planning practice (individual work 50%);